Welcome to Part 3 of the Vlogging For Musicians Series. In this post, I’m going to show you how to shoot a simple video song using your gear.

 Multiple Takes: Just like comping while recording in a daw.
 Take the best takes and create the best version of the video.

-Yes, this means hold that pose or smile at the beginning and end of the video.
+Yes, this means to hold that pose or smile at the beginning and end of the video.

 Shooting Your A-Roll